novalagung/howto/docs/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ### 2.8.
 Enable `SSL/HTTPS` to our Github Pages

-Lastly, before we end this tutorial, let's enable `SSL/HTTPS` into our page.
-No need to generate a SSL certificate file and etc, since Github will handle the setup.
-We just need to navigate to the **Settings** menu on the the repo, then scroll down a little bit until **GitHub Pages** section appears.
+Lastly, before we end this tutorial, let's enable `SSL/HTTPS` on our page.
+No need to generate an SSL certificate file and etc, since Github will handle the setup.
+We just need to navigate to the **Settings** menu on the repo, then scroll down a little bit until **GitHub Pages** section appears.
 Do check the **Enforce HTTPS** option.
 After that, wait for a few minutes, then try the custom domain again.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - enforce https to Github pages](https://i.imgur.com/r5ca0Qw.png)